What is Limini Learn?

 This depends largely on what you are looking to do but most people spend between £20k and £40k.
-This is an all including figure.
+This is an all inclusive figure.

 Then again, there are plenty of coffee shops that cost between £50k and £200k.
 There is really no way to put a set figure to this.

 How much coffee is produced annually?

 In 2009/2010 the global consumption of coffee was around 134 million bags.
 About 41 million bags were consumed in producing countries.

 The estimated value in 2009/2010 was 15.44 billion USD.

 Estimates are that in the UK, in 2009, 13% of the total coffee consumption was decaffeinated.

 This is usually because the coffee is not ground fresh.